 In addition, the state contracted with an external researcher to evaluate the effectiveness of some of its key initiatives.
 The Tennessee Consortium on Research, Evaluation, and Development (TN CRED) leads and engages in research studies, program and policy evaluations, and development activities to promote results-oriented decision-making.
 The Consortium and its research and practitioner based partners also work to disseminate lessons learned, and inform policies, programs, and practices with research‐based evidence to help build Tennessee’s research capacity.

 Academic standards provide a common set of expectations for what students will know and be able to do at the end of a grade.
 The college and career ready standards adopted by the state and supported through professional development through Race to the Top are rooted in the knowledge and skills students need to succeed in post-secondary study or careers.
 The state’s Race to the Top grant supports the following initiatives in the area of standards & assessments:

-This project supports teachers, schools and districts as the state transitions to the Common Core State Standards.
+This project supports teachers, schools and districts as the state transitions to the Tennessee Academic Standards.
 The Tennessee Department of Education has provided summer training to more than 50,000 educators through the Race to the Top grant, and is offering additional courses throughout the school year for school administrators and classroom teachers.
 See the Tennessee Academic Standards for additional information and resources.

-To ensure the successful transition to the Common Core State Standards, training must be integrated into teacher pre-service training.
-This project will ensure that teacher preparation faculty will be fully trained and informed on the Common Core State Standards through information sessions and training programs.
+To ensure the successful transition to the Tennessee Academic Standards, training must be integrated into teacher pre-service training.
+This project will ensure that teacher preparation faculty will be fully trained and informed on the Tennessee Academic Standards through information sessions and training programs.

 As a part of its Race to the Top application, Tennessee committed to supporting educators in accessing and using data to make instructional decisions in their classrooms.
 The state is executing the following projects towards achieving this goal: